-Flexiscribes can be grouped into three categories; business hygiene ones, business generated ones and business culture ones.
-At last count, I’ve identified 10 business hygiene ones, 17 business-generated ones and 5 business culture ones.
+Flexiscribes can be grouped into three categories; business hygiene ones, business-generated ones and business culture ones.
+At last count, I’ve identified 10 hygiene ones, 19 business-generated ones and 6 business culture ones.
 Similarly, under the subject of personal flexibility (PFL), I’ve identified 8 hygiene ones, 11 self-generated ones and 5 personal ones.

 If your organisation has a relatively weak business vision, it’s worth examining three influences on that vision; the organisation’s comfort zone, the ‘vocal minority’ and the infrastructure.
 It’s then possible to use flexiscribes to:

 - improve the organisation’s comfort zone (in setting the vision),